 5. Get Paid Driving People Around

-If you like meeting new people and need a way to make money on the side, driving for a company like Lyft could be worth checking out.
+If you like meeting new people and need a way to make money on the side, driving with Lyft could be worth checking out.
 You work the hours you want, and the pay is decent.
-My buddy Ryan makes around $800 per month for driving for people around on the side.
+My buddy Ryan makes around $800 per month for driving people around on the side.

 Right now Lyft is offering a $250 sign up bonus which is pretty sweet.

 6. Open a High Yield Savings Account

 Are you tired of making nothing on your savings?
 Well, those days are over.
-Check out CITBank which is paying 1.55% and is FDIC insured.
+Check out CIT Bank.
+They’re paying up to 3.25%, which is more than traditional banks and is FDIC insured.

-They have $100 minimum to open account and the best part is there is zero maintenance fees.
+They have a $100 minimum to open account and the best part is there are zero maintenance fees.

 7. Refinance Your High-interest Debt